Manu-hp1/Arbitrary_Precision_Calculator/README.md

-# 📘 **Arbitrary Precision Calculator (APC) using C**
+# 📘 Arbitrary Precision Calculator (APC) using C

-A menu-driven **Arbitrary Precision Calculator** developed in **C**, designed to perform** arithmetic operations** on **very large integers** using custom **Doubly Linked List** implementation.
+A **menu-driven Arbitrary Precision Calculator developed in C**, designed to perform arithmetic operations on very large integers using a **custom Doubly Linked List implementation**.

-This project demonstrates strong fundamentals in Data Structures, C programming, memory management, and algorithm design.
+This project demonstrates strong fundamentals in **Data Structures, C programming, memory management, and algorithm design**.

 ---

 ## 🚀 Project Description

-The **Arbitrary Precision Calculator (APC)** enables users to perform arithmetic operations on numbers that exceed the limit of standard C data types (int, long).
+The Arbitrary Precision Calculator (APC) enables users to perform arithmetic operations on numbers that exceed the limit of standard C data types (int, long).

-Instead of using built-in libraries, the calculator represents large numbers using a Doubly Linked List, where each node stores a single digit.
+Instead of using built-in libraries, the calculator represents large numbers using a **Doubly Linked List**, where each node stores a single digit.

-All arithmetic operations are implemented manually, ensuring a deep understanding of number manipulation and algorithm efficiency.
+All arithmetic operations are implemented manually to ensure a deep understanding of number manipulation and algorithm efficiency.

-This project was developed as part of the **Advanced C** and **Linux Systems Programming** training at **Emertxe Information Technologies**.
+This project was developed as part of the **Advanced C and Linux Systems Programming training at Emertxe Information Technologies**.

 ---

 ## 🎯 Objective

-- To implement** big-integer arithmetic** without using built-in large number libraries
+- Implement big-integer arithmetic without using built-in large number libraries
-- To apply **Data Structures (Doubly Linked Lists)** in real-world computation
+- Apply **Data Structures (Doubly Linked Lists)** in real-world computation
-- To understand algorithm **complexity and optimization**
+- Understand algorithm complexity and optimization
-- To strengthen memory management and modular programming skills
+- Strengthen memory management and modular programming skills

 ---

 ## ✨ Features

 - Addition of large integers
-- Subtraction with borrow handling
+- Subtraction with proper borrow handling
 - Optimized multiplication using grade-school algorithm (O(n²))
 - Long division implementation (O(n²))
-- Proper comparison of large numbers
+- Comparison of large numbers
-- Memory-safe dynamic allocation and deallocation
+- Dynamic memory allocation and safe deallocation
-- Modular and structured code design
+- Clean modular code structure

 ---